Copyright

 About Creative Commons Licences

 Creative Commons Licences allow works to be re-used under certain conditions.
-They can be used to inform how you can use content in your research and also protect how your work can be used by others.
+These rules help you understand how to use content in your research and protect your work from being misused.

 For students and researchers

-During your studies or research you will make use of many copyrighted items: books, journal articles, reports, images, broadcasts, data, and much more.
+During your studies or research, you will use many copyrighted items: books, journal articles, reports, images, broadcasts, data, and much more.

-- The University has licences which allow you to copy small portions of works (usually 1 chapter or article, or 10% of the whole work).
+• The University has licenses that let you copy small portions of works (usually 1 chapter or article, or 10% of the whole work).

 Your responsibilities